About Museum and Heritage Services

-The Heritage Update 2015 showcases Richmond's varied and vital investment in museums and heritage.
-They play an essential role in building and sustaining a diverse urban community that is socially and economically healthy.
-Read the 2015 report or view the 2012-2013 Heritage Update highlight video below.
+The Museum and Heritage Services Year-in-Review showcases Richmond's recent investment in this work and the essential role heritage plays in building and sustaining a diverse urban community that is socially and economically healthy.

 - Minoru Chapel

 Preserving Richmond's Heritage

 Preserving, or saving, heritage objects, documents, and places, and their stories, provides a collective memory for community.
 It is through these memories that new generations and newcomers can experience the history of a place and its people.
 By helping to save these histories, community members develop meaningful understandings and relationships to each other and to their histories.

 The City of Richmond preserves objects that tell the stories of Richmond in the Artefact Collection.
 From First Nations baskets, to bog horseshoes and Chinese opera costumes, the 20,000+ artefact collection tells the many stories of Richmond.
 Mainly donated by community members, these artefacts are displayed in museums and heritage sites across Richmond.
 Explore the extensive artefact collection online.